Efficient Computation of Sparse and Robust Maximum Association Estimators: Simulation study

 \subsubsection{Comparison to other methods}

-For the given scenarios and settings, the proposed method using different estimators of the covariance matrix is compared to SRAR by \citet{Wilms2015b} and sparse CCA via PMD by \citet{Witten2009} in terms of estimation accuracy, measured by the angle $\theta_a$, and sparsity control, measured by the TPR and TNR.
+For the given scenarios and settings, the proposed method using different estimators of the covariance matrix is compared to SRAR by \citet{Wilms2015b}, sparse CCA via PMD by \citet{Witten2009}, and SCCA by \citet{Mai2019}, in terms of estimation accuracy as measured by the angle $\theta_a$, and sparsity control as measured by the TPR and TNR.
 For our algorithm, we used the orthogonal initialization to compute the second-order association.
 The naive initialization leads to worse results (not shown here).

-The results over 100 repetitions for estimators of the covariance matrix used in our algorithm (left of the dashed line) with SRAR \citep{Wilms2015b} and PMD \citep{Witten2009} are summarized in Figure~\ref{fig:comparison_methods}.
+The results over 100 repetitions for estimators of the covariance matrix used in our algorithm (left of the dashed line) with SRAR \citep{Wilms2015b}, PMD \citep{Witten2009}, and SCCA \citep{Mai2019} are summarized in Figure~\ref{fig:comparison_methods}.
 The left column presents the results for the low-dimensional setting, the right column for the high-dimensional setting.
 The different plot symbols encode different contamination scenarios; black presents first-order results, and gray second-order results.
 Shown are the mean values over 100 repetitions for the metrics, together with error bars representing the standard error range.
+Note that the standard errors are small so that the error bars are often barely visible.
 We present the results for uncontaminated data, for contamination of 5\% of the observations with contamination strength $c_s=2$, and for data generated from a multivariate $t_3$ distribution, see Section~\ref{sec:simdesign}.